grisu/gricli/USAGE.md

 Parameters:

     var	  : The name of the variable. value : The value.

-Currently only the global variables for a job can be set.
+Currently only the global variables for a job (such as the amount of memory to be used) can be set.

-To reset a global to a default value use the 'unset <global>' command.
+To the set the value of list-type variables such as 'files' and 'env' use the 'add' command.
+See the help file for the 'add' command for examples of setting and unsetting lists.

 Example usage: